GratiaOS/garden-core/docs/animal-presence-layer.md

 - **Identity Layer**: configuration for a specific place / brand / store / person.
 - **Mode**: behavioral contract a Presence Node runs (e.g., Codex-mode, Monday-mode).
 - **Frame**: how the experience is perceived by humans.
-- **Animal Presence Layer**: ambient, living field indicators that modulate the Frame by their behaviour.
+- **Animal Presence Layer**: ambient, living field indicators that modulate the Frame by their behavior.

 ## 3. Signals